Pervez Musharraf, Pakistan martial ruler in 9/11 wars, dies

 Musharraf said he suspected Khan but it wasn’t until 2003 when then-CIA director George Tenet showed him detailed plans for a Pakistani centrifuge that the scientist had been selling that he realized the severity of what happened.

-Khan would confess on state television in 2004 and Musharraf would pardon him, though he’d be confined to house arrest after that.
+Khan confessed on state television in 2004 and Musharraf pardoned him, though he was confined to house arrest after that.

 “For years, A.Q.’s lavish lifestyle and tales of his wealth, properties, corrupt practices and financial magnanimity at state expense were generally all too well known in Islamabad’s social and government circles,” Musharraf later wrote.
 “However, these were largely ignored. ...
 In hindsight that neglect was apparently a serious mistake.”